animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode supports `DiskStore` configuration and creation through the `disk-store` element, as the following example
+Spring Data for GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example
 shows: